xmacex/xmacex.github.io/README.md

 ## Employment

-Currently at the [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de) (DfG SFB 1567) at [Ruhr University Bochum](https://https://www.ruhr-uni-bochum.de/), earlier at the Institute for Media Studies.
+Currently I am at the [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de) (DfG SFB 1567) at [Ruhr University Bochum](https://https://www.ruhr-uni-bochum.de/), earlier at the [Institut für Medienwissenschaft](https://ifm.rub.de).

 Between 2016 and 2022 I was at [IT University of Copenhagen](https://itu.dk) mostly in the [Technologies in Practice](https://tip.itu.dk) group, the [ETHOS Lab](https://ethos.itu.dk) and the Digital Design department, and at University of Copenhagen department of computer science.

+I've worked on a bunch of projects (haven't we all?), such as [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de), [medienpraxiswissen](https://medienpraxiswissen.ruhr-uni-bochum.de/), [GIFT.
+Meaningful Personalization of Hybrid Virtual Museum Experiences Through Gifting and Appropriation](https://doi.org/10.3030/727040) which was a Horizon 2020 funded design and action research project for museums, [Data as Relation](https://dar.itu.dk) was about well, what the name says, [Mapping a Colony](https://ethos.itu.dk/research-projects/mapping-colonial-copenhagen/) exploring the colonial relations between Denmark and what are now called US Virgin Islands, and importantly research into software maintenance with Marisa Cohn.

 I am proud to say that my first professional gig in academia in 2014 was at the [European Humanities University](https://en.ehuniversity.lt/) of Minsk, in exile in Vilnius.

 ## Publications

+Here is my bibliography of academic publications.

 - [How to Know a Data Centre without Leaving your Cosmology at the Door?](https://www.transcript-open.de/doi/10.14361/9783839478462-183#read-container) (2026).
 With Sandra Abels, Jens Fehrenbacher and Estrid Sørensen.
 In *Infrastructures of (Non-)Knowledge.
 Virtuality and Epistemic Transformations*. transcript Verlag.
-- <details><summary><a href="https://doi.org/10.63744/ae5a4saj2fhh">Reading Code Aloud</a> in conversation with Katrine Meldgaard Kjær. <em>Digital Humanities Quarterly</em> 20(1).<a href="https://dhq-static.digitalhumanities.org/pdf/000849.pdf">📃</a></summary><blockquote>In this article, I present reading computer source code aloud, and reflect on it together in dialogue, as a method which offers new forms of engagement with code and programming.
-With my peer discussion partner, we experimented with this methodology by exchanging recorded audio messages in a research project involving computational data-analysis.
-We discovered that abandoning the screen allowed us to de-explain, de-familiarize and de-contextualize code we had programmed, and negotiate new, shared insight of it as a cultural and situated object through re-explanation, re-familiarization, and re-contextualization of our experience of code.</blockquote></details>
+- [Reading Code Aloud](https://doi.org/10.63744/ae5a4saj2fhh) (2026).
+In conversation with Katrine Meldgaard Kjær. *Digital Humanities Quarterly* 20(1).
+- [Büro](https://www.transcript-verlag.de/chunk_detail_seite.php?doi=10.14361%2F9783839400340-019) (2026).
+With Leman Çelik.
+In *Virtuelle Universität.
+Geistes- und gesellschaftswissenschaftliche Zugänge*. transcript Verlag.
+- [Datenausstellung](https://www.transcript-verlag.de/chunk_detail_seite.php?doi=10.14361%2F9783839400340-021) (2026).
+With Raphaela Gilles, Carmen Reidelbach and Roman Smirnov.
+In *Virtuelle Universität.
+Geistes- und gesellschaftswissenschaftliche Zugänge*. transcript Verlag.
-- Literaturverwaltung (2026).
+- [Literaturverwaltung](https://www.transcript-verlag.de/chunk_detail_seite.php?doi=10.14361%2F9783839400340-039) (2026).
 With Leman Çelik and Fabian Pittroff.
-In [*Virtuelle Universität*](https://www.transcript-verlag.de/978-3-8376-5934-4/virtuelle-universitaet-geistes-und-gesellschaftswissenschaftliche-zugaenge/). transcript Verlag.
-- Datenausstellung (2026).
-With Raphaela Gilles, Carmen Reidelbach and Roman Smirnov.
-In [*Virtuelle Universität*](https://www.transcript-verlag.de/978-3-8376-5934-4/virtuelle-universitaet-geistes-und-gesellschaftswissenschaftliche-zugaenge/). transcript Verlag.
-- Büro (2026).
-With Leman Çelik.
-In [*Virtuelle Universität*](https://www.transcript-verlag.de/978-3-8376-5934-4/virtuelle-universitaet-geistes-und-gesellschaftswissenschaftliche-zugaenge/). transcript Verlag.
+In *Virtuelle Universität.
+Geistes- und gesellschaftswissenschaftliche Zugänge*. transcript Verlag.
 - [Feeling the worldly data centre: an ethnography based augmented reality experience](https://drift-sink-emerge-repeat.pubpub.org/pub/jt8j21yd/release/1) (2025).
 With Estrid Sørensen, Jens Fahrenbacher, Sandra Abels and Stefan Laser.
 In *Drift.
 Sink.
 Emerge.
 Repeat* exhibition catalogue.
 - [Nordic Perspectives on Algorithmic Systems: Cards as a Playful Intervention into the Crisis of Imagination](https://doi.org/10.1145/3744169.3744190) (2025).
 With Rebeca Blanco Cardozo, Pedro Ferreira, Matti Nelimarkka, Jesse Haapoja, Michael Hockenhull, Juho Pääkkönen, Marisa Leavitt Cohn, Barry Brown, Thomas Olsson, Asko Lehmuskallio, Emilie Mørch Groth and Airi Lampinen.
 In *AAR '25: Proceedings of the sixth decennial Aarhus conference: Computing X Crisis*.
 - [Spaceships and Poetry: Enlivening the Lab as a Site of Feminist Critical Pedagogy](https://doi.org/10.17351/ests2023.1915) (2024).
 With Rachel Douglas-Jones, Baki Cakici, Marisa Leavitt Cohn, Simy Kaur Gahoonia and Cæcilie Sloth Laursen. *Engaging Science, Technology, and Society* 10(1-2).